 The ARMC reviews the annual data supplied to academic departments by the Provost’s office, discusses enrollment trends, and monitors programs on Cost Containment Plans, Enrollment Improvements Plans, and all program proposals approved by the ARMC in the last three years.
 The ARMC can also recommend that programs develop Cost Containment Plans or Enrollment Improvement Plans accordingly.

 The ARMC does not replace the Educational Policies and Curriculum Committee (EPCC) or the University Faculty Senate (UFS), but rather provides critical fiscal assessment prior to a proposal being presented to the EPCC.
 Because proposals will still need to pass through these other important university committees, the minimum target date for implementing any new curricular proposal is one year from when it is submitted to the ARMC.

 Meetings and Members

 The ARMC meets on the third Tuesday of the month during the academic year and once in the summer.
-The members of the committee include the Provost, President of the UFS, Academic Deans, the Vice President of Finance and Administration, Director of Assessment and Accreditation, Vice President of the UFS, and one at large faculty member.
+The members of the committee include the Provost, President of the UFS, Academic Deans, Associate Provost, Vice President of Finance and Administration, Director of Assessment and Accreditation, Vice President of the UFS, and one at-large faculty member.